-When receiving feedback, I try my best not to react on hearing negative feedback.
-It can be hard, but I stay silent, and listen to what the person giving feedback has to say, and voice my thoughts or opinions if I have any.
-I do not take negative feedback personally, because everyone has flaws, and one piece of negative feedback does not mean that all that I do is wrong.
-It is just that bit that I have to improve, so I take it as advice from an experienced person and use it to improve my performance.
+I try my best not to react if I hear something negative.
+It can be hard, but I stay silent, listen to the person giving feedback, and voice my thoughts or opinions if I have any.
+I do not take negative feedback personally because everyone has flaws—and one piece of negative feedback does not mean that everything I do is wrong; it's just that bit that I have to improve.
+I take it as advice from an experienced person and use it to improve my performance.

-I say “Thank you” to the person giving me feedback, because the person giving me feedback is doing me good by stopping me from committing the same errors in the future.
+I say "Thank you" to the person giving me feedback because they're doing me good by stopping me from committing the same errors in the future.
 It also acknowledges the effort the person has taken to give me feedback.

-If I am not sure of anything during a feedback session, I clarify it by asking questions, so that I understand completely what I did wrong and when I did it.
+If I am unsure of anything during a feedback session, I clarify it by asking questions, so I understand completely what I did wrong and when I did it.
 I will also know how it affected other people and the team.
 I will know I have listened to the person and am making efforts to rectify my mistakes.

 If I just receive feedback without any suggestions for improvement, I ask the person giving feedback for suggestions for alternative ways of working for improvement.
 After receiving feedback, I reflect on it and plan on what steps I need to take to implement them.